i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

 </div>
 ```

-After that create an ES6 Class with the name of the data-attribute (in that case "collapsible")
+After that create an ES6 class with the name of the data-attribute (in that case "collapsible")

 ```
 export default class Collapsible {